Jim McDonald (Coronation Street): Reintroductions

 Lawson returned to film guest appearances in 2003.
-The storyline had Jim escaping from prison to confront Liz over a supposed affair.
+The storyline had Jim escaping from prison to confront his wife, Liz (Beverley Callard), over a supposed affair.
 The duo decide to run away to Ireland, but the police managed to rearrest him before they are able to escape.
 In July 2007, it was reported that Lawson had agreed to return to filming in October that year for a special Christmas storyline.
 Lawson again reprised the role so Jim could attend Steve's wedding to Becky McDonald (Katherine Kelly).
 Lawson has said that he is happy to return any time there are 'juicy storylines' available.

 On 11 April 2014, it was announced that Lawson had again agreed to reprise the role.
 He was signed to an initial three-month contract, with the possibility of an extension.
 Halina Watts from the Daily Mirror reported that despite Jim still being in prison, serving out his sentence for committing armed robbery, he would still "cause havoc" upon his screen return.